tomwalton78/tomwalton78.github.io/_posts/2021-09-21-aws-lambda-sqs-integration.md

 ## Conclusion

 The SQS Lambda trigger is a welcome addition that makes life much easier for developers.
-It can horizontally scale to a large number of messages per second, and do so very quicky.
+It can horizontally scale to a large number of messages per second, and do so very quickly.
 However, it's not without its pitfalls.
 If your workload might approach the thresholds where throttling can occur, it's worth load testing your application.
 Or, if you need to consume messages from an SQS queue at a controlled rate, then the Lambda-SQS trigger likely isn't for you.